|

 I’ll just warn this, this will, potentially, maybe feature some serious fangirl moments.
 I think it’s safe to say I haven’t been this way over a series since Robin Hood.
 Another BBC series this can be likened to.
 It’s got the same quality, cheeky humor and “feel” to it as their prior productions.
 Fortunately where it has drawn the line (up until now) is following in its predecessor’s footsteps by turning into a dark, moody kind of drama.
 This season certainly is darker, but it’s got too much good going for it to be too somber.
 Like the end of season one, the guys continue to suffer the consequences of their actions when it comes to the women and loves of their lives, but fortunately for fans, one of them does get a happy ending before the screen fades to black.

 Fans of season one will pick up on the threads that keep stringing us along, and the forbidden character interactions.
 The cast continues to be strong and everyone has a really good camaraderie.
 We see Perdita Weeks, and Ed Stoppard (Upstairs, Downstairs) guest star and also get to see a completely different side to Marc Warren (Ballet Shoes) for these ten installments.
-The king continues to be flakey (seriously this dude needs to be dethroned); Porthos finally gets his own story; and Aramis makes a decision by season’s end that just might break your heart.
+The king continues to be flakey (seriously this dude needs to go); Porthos finally gets his own story; and Aramis makes a decision by season’s end that just might break your heart.
 But with a third season on the way, and an impressive new cast list forming (Rupert Everett and Mathew McNulty), there is little doubt in my mind that this show will continue to delight.

 Have you seen this season or watched this drama?
 Have you any thoughts about the good, bad or ugly of its sophomore season?
 What is your favorite thing?
 Share your thoughts – or fangirl enthusiasm, down below.